Skip to content

 * Bind user.

-* @param userId User ID.
+* @param userId user ID.

-* @param userName User name.
+* @param userName user name.

-* @param userEmail User email
+* @param userEmail user email

-* @param extra Additional user information
+* @param extra user extra information

 * @returns a Promise.